 - Fioretto has a subtle nut-like flavor and is generally sweeter than large heads cauliflower.

 - While this flowering cauliflower variety is tender enough to enjoy raw, it also tends to remain crunchy through cooking.

-Typically, when I use a head of cauliflower, my favorite thing to do is roast it at a very high temperature, making it incredibly sweet and soft.
-(I hope you didn’t miss my over-the-top, Citrus Whole Roasted Cauliflower.)
+Typically, when I use a head of cauliflower, my favorite thing to do is roast it at a very high temperature, making it incredibly sweet and soft, like this Citrus Whole Roasted Cauliflower.

-Letting it hang out in a lemon marinade for a few hours turned out to be the perfect choice.
-It beautifully took on the citrus and softened just slightly.
+Letting it marinate for a few hours turned out to be a great choice.
+It beautifully took on the citrus flavor, and softened just slightly.

 This is not a sponsored post.
 Melissa's sent me Fioretto for recipe testing.
 I only write about foods I truly like.

 - ½ cup extra virgin olive oil